mirage/mirage-www/tmpl/wiki/cow.md

 It is possible to combine multiple code generators by separating the annotations with a comma, e.g.
 `type t = [..] with html,json`.
-It is thus possible to use Cow with the [ORM](https://www.github.com/mirage/orm) library to persist typed values with SQLite (this is not integrated into Mirage just yet, but will be soon).
+It is thus possible to use Cow with the [ORM](https://www.github.com/mirage/orm) library to persist typed values with SQLite (this is not integrated into MirageOS just yet, but will be soon).

 ####Mixing generated and hand-written code